mousemke/flounder/README.md

 this.setByText( text, multiple )
 this.setByValue( value, multiple )
 ```

+`buildFromUrl( url, callback )` loads data from a remote address, passes it to a callback, then builds the flounder object

 `clickByIndex( index, multiple )` sets the item with the passed index as selected.
 If multiple is true and it is a multi-select box, it is selected additionally.
 Otherwise it's selected instead.
 This accepts arrays as well.
 Without multiple equaling true it will only select the last option.
 This fires the onClick event